 Thankfully, agentless end-user management solutions are more secure and easier to manage.
 Agentless is a modern endpoint solution that champions a better end-user experience that’s both flexible and scalable.

 Cloud-based solutions are the way forward for virtualisation and bring-your-own-device (BYOD) policies—which is where agentless fits in.

 That said, cloud services must be implemented correctly to avoid becoming a statistic like the 30 per cent of organisations in IBM Security’s Cyber Resilient Organization Report 2020 that reported inhibited cyber resilience because of poorly configured cloud services.

 With Devicie, endpoint devices can become a secure barrier for organisations, rather than the most vulnerable.

 Waiting for Intune

-Think of Intune as the engine and Devicie as the chassis, wheels, seats as well as the other protective, comfortable and time-saving parts of a car.
+Think of Intune as the engine and Devicie as the chassis, wheels, and seats, as well as the other protective, comfortable and time-saving car parts.

-Intune is the powerful engine on which Devicie is built to deliver an organisation’s security, data and productivity tools.
+Intune is the powerful engine on which Devicie is built to deliver your organisation’s security, data and productivity tools.

 Once you have Intune, the only other requirements are power and an internet connection to tap into an enterprise-level end-user device security management solution.